 As a side note, I hope you see how important it is to have health practitioners who empower you with their words.
 In that video about Covid recovery, I shared that my friend’s doctor said a few things that were not at helpful!
 I’m glad she shared this with me, because it made me be even more mindful of how I was speaking to her.
 The doctor actually told her she had a 50:50 chance of living or dying!
 Of course this made her panic (which doesn’t help when you have a respiratory illness that prevents deep breathing!)

 I highly suggest you look for practitioners who speak to you with positive language.
-Look for practitioners who like to build you up and don’t make you feel bad about your choices, while at the same time offering you different ways to do things in the future.
+Look for practitioners who like to build you up and don’t make you feel bad about your choices, while also being honest about healthier changes you could be making.
 Find practitioner who will meet you where you’re at with loving kindness.

 I hope that this gave you a lot to think about!
 Let me know what you think in the comments below!
 Please share if you have some words of encouragement that helped you on your healing journey or have helped others.
 Well wishes to you…